porscheinformatik/pnet-data-api/README.md

 Most of the data interfaces provide three methods:

--   details - For accessing all available information about one or more data items (e.g. the person with the id 100).
+-   **details**: for accessing all available information about one or more data elements (e.g. the person with ID 100).
--   search - For accessing a reduced amount of information per data item, but supporting fuzzy searches
+-   **search**: for accessing a reduced amount of information per data item, but with support for fuzzy searches
--   find - For accessing a reduced amount of information per data item, but with fast filters (e.g. all persons with a defined function or at specific companies).
+-   **find**: for accessing a reduced amount of information per record, but with fast filters (e.g. all persons with a certain function or in certain companies).

-The person data is filtered by default.
-Persons will have to give their consent, otherwise, no personal information will be shared with your application.
+Personal data is filtered by default.
+Persons must give their consent, otherwise, no personal information will be shared with your application.

 # Considerations

-**When using the Data API, please consider following important aspects.**
+**When using the Data API, please be aware of the following important issues.**

 ## Performance

-The Partner.&#78;et Data API is a scalable application hosted in a cloud environment and is based on an NoSQL-Database in the background.
+The Partner.&#78;et Data API is a scalable application hosted in a cloud environment and is based on an NoSQL database in the background.
 Requests are fast and the data is accurate.
-The data from the Partner.&#78;et gets synced every few seconds and is up-to-date most of the time.
+Partner.&#78;et data is synchronized every few seconds and is up to date most of the time.

-The REST Interface provides the data as fast as it can.
-Currently we don't have performance issues because of too many users or too many requests. **Generally, it is better to make multiple smaller requests, than fewer larger ones.**
+The REST interface delivers the data as fast as possible.
+Currently, we don't have any performance issues due to too many users or too many requests. **In general, it is better to have more smaller requests, than fewer larger ones.**

 **Consider caching relevant information!** Most of the data does not change very often.
-We encourage you to store results locally and reuse the information instead of performing the same request over and over again.
+We encourage you to store results locally and reuse the information instead of making the same request over and over again.

 ## Paging

 The result of each request is paged, that means, that it splits the result into multiple pages.
 You can add the desired page size to each request (`pp` parameter), but the server may reduce it, if it is too large.
 Currently, each page is limited to, at most, 100 items, **but do not bet on it.
 We may decide to return fewer items (for reasons), make sure your code can cope with that**.

 You can request subsequent pages by adding a page (`p`) or a search after (`sa`) parameter, but the rest of the request must be exactly the same.

 **If you are requesting multiple pages, we recommend that you to use the `sa` parameter instead of the `p` parameter.** Each response will return a `searchAfter` value.
 When you make the request for the next page, add the search after parameter as `&sa=...` (instead of the `p` parameter).
 This will ensure that the response contains the results of the next page.
 If you use the `p` parameter instead, you may miss items or get duplicates, if the underlying data has changed in the meantime.